I’m going to tell you a little secret: starting a creative business doesn’t require any legal paperwork.

 - fire permit

-And these permits and licenses are required even if you do business solely online.
+These permits and licenses are required even if you do business solely online.

 Most of these licenses are required for the privilege of being a business.

-Your city, county, or states doesn’t care that clients and customers aren’t visiting you.
+Your city, county, or state doesn’t care that clients and customers aren’t visiting you.
 (Well actually they do, and if they are and you work out of your home, you’ll likely need a home occupancy permit.)

-But you don’t get an out, just because you operate your business via your computer and your website.
+But you don’t get an out, just because you operate your business via your computer and website.

 You are running a business out of your home/studio and it is located within a city or county.
 And your city/county will likely require you to get a business license because of that.